Lincoln Futura: Media appearances

 The Futura played a prominent part in the 1959 movie It Started with a Kiss, starring Debbie Reynolds and Glenn Ford.
 For the movie, it was painted red, as the white pearlescent finish did not photograph well.

 The red-painted car is also seen in Ford's 1961 promotional film The Secret Door.
 The film's look inside Ford's Styling Center includes footage of the Futura on the test track and in the wind tunnel.

 The concept car was subsequently sold to auto customizer George Barris.
 Having originally cost $250,000, the Futura was sold to Barris for $1 and "other valuable consideration" by Ford Motor Company.
 As the car was never titled and was therefore uninsurable, it was parked behind Barris' shop, sitting idle and deteriorating for several years.

 The 1994 NBC TV series Viper featured a red replica of the 1955 Lincoln Futura called "The Baxley".
 In the episode "Wheels of Fire" (S01E08), the car's creator stole it after it was recovered by construction workers.
 There was quite a bit of film featuring the vehicle, even a chase between the Viper Defender and the Futura.
-There is a YouTube video available of the chase.